On Film Festival Premiere Requirements: Who’s It Good For?

 For the most part, I think premiere requirements are pretty good for press and industry.
 I assume they were mostly put in place to attract these people.
 Distributors, festival programmers, journalists and bloggers go to a lot of festivals, so they don’t need to see the same films over and over again.
 But many of these people have access to screener copies of all these films anyway.
 While it does make a difference to see a film with an audience, that is not the way most people will see these films.

 It appears that premiere requirements hurt more than they help, and they are helping the wrong people.
 Distributors are not acquiring many films right now, at least not for enough money to cover a production budget.
 Professional reviews are great, but they are not the best way to reach audiences.
 And industry professionals have other reasons to attend festivals – networking, panel discussions and free drinks.
 Film festivals are great at creating social experiences, and they are best suited to serving audiences first, filmmakers second and everybody else after that.

 Premiere requirements seem to be based on the idea that a film starts with a certain value and then shrinks from there on out.
 This is the same idea that holds up the old model of windows, where a film starts with a big opening weekend, followed by decreasing box office and a chain of platforms, each offering lower cost and lower quality.
 I believe this model is obsolete, and that producers, audiences and the industry can benefit from giving films a chance to grow.

 To see the relevant part of Brian Newman’s talk, go here, click on the “menu” button in the upper-right corner of the video player, and select the fourth section, titled “Conversation.”

 This entry was posted on Thursday, April 30th, 2009 at 1:32:49 am and is filed under Movies.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.